Sentencing in Somerset DUI Cases

 Probation Before Judgement

-A probation before judgment (PBJ) will always show up on a driving record, and under Maryland law it cannot be expunged, but it is a mechanism that takes away the conviction, which means that there are no points.
+Under Maryland law, a probation before judgment (PBJ) will always show up on a driving record, but in specific cases it can be expunged.
+Expungement is an option if the PBJ is received 15 years after the date the petitioner was discharged from probation.
 It also means that when the person fills out job applications or is having a background check done for their employment, they will be able to honestly say that they do not have a conviction.
 If the person is being sentenced and they have a prior DUI, the court is going to factor that into sentencing.

 Postponed Sentencing